 On weekends, there is a lively selection of weekend activities in which the Middle School students can participate.
 Off campus, there are museum trips, movie trips, and much more.
 A select group of these trips are designed just for the Middle School community.
 On campus, there are movies, variety shows, open mic nights and casual athletic games (indoor soccer, volleyball, spirit activities) organized by the Upper and Middle School Senates.
 The Middle School Senate traditionally hosts three dances, a Halloween party and a pool party during the school year.
 Another popular tradition is the Middle School Fine Arts Festival in the spring.
 See school calendar for upcoming events

 End of Year Expectations - Middle School students are required to be present at the Middle School Moving Up Ceremony at the end of the year.
-Speakers for the Middle School Moving Up Ceremony will be chosen for academic promise in the Upper School by a committee chaired by the Dean of Middle School.
+Speakers for the Middle School Moving Up Ceremony will be chosen for academic promise in the Upper School by a committee chaired by the Head of the Middle School.

 The Middle School academic program is comprehensive, challenging, purposeful and integrated.
 Thematic teaching emphasizes the interdisciplinary relationships among subjects, helping the Middle School student learn about one subject through another.
 The programs in grades six through eight complement each other with a theme that unites the program for the year in many courses.
 The Middle School celebrates the themes and ideas explored during a Fine Arts Festival in the spring term.

-Perk’s Middle School provides a balanced program in English, history, math, science, fine and performing arts, world languages and physical education.
+Perk’s Middle School provides a balanced program in English, history, math, science, fine and performing arts, world languages and leadership.
 The curriculum provides strategies tailored to each student's learning style that allow all to become critical and strategic thinkers as well as independent and confident learners in a global community.
 Faculty design their teaching methods around how their students learn best.
 They help them absorb the material and utilize it to make connections and inferences.